AASSP Principal of the Year

-Dr. Charles TenBroeck Named AASSP Alaska Principal of the Year
+Heather Johnson Named 2026 AASSP Alaska Principal of the Year

 FOR IMMEDIATE RELEASE

-The Alaska Association of Secondary School Principals (AASSP) is proud to announce our Alaska Principal of the Year for 2023 is Dr. Charles TenBroeck, principal of Hopson Middle School in Utqiagvik, Alaska.
+The Alaska Association of Secondary School Principals (AASSP) is proud to announce that the Alaska Principal of the Year for 2026 is Heather Johnson, principal of Tanana Middle School in Fairbanks, Alaska.

 AASSP sponsors Regional and Statewide Principal of the Year recognition programs